brennanbrown/stars/index.md

 ## JavaScript

+- [bramses/bramses-highly-opinionated-vault-2023](https://github.com/bramses/bramses-highly-opinionated-vault-2023) - A highly opinionated, fully featured Obsidian vault that can get you from Zero to Zettelkasten lickety split!
 - [pavanjadhaw/mdm](https://github.com/pavanjadhaw/mdm) - 📝 Publish your markdown to medium, from cli
 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - An experimental open-source attempt to make GPT-4 fully autonomous.
 - [xdamman/mediumexporter](https://github.com/xdamman/mediumexporter) - Export your stories published on medium.com to markdown for easy import